 Where to Buy Hearing Aids

-Last updated December 2020
+Last updated November 2024

 If you decide to buy a hearing aid, be wary: Because of the “scientific” nature of the purchase, consumers are often vulnerable to misinformation and bad deals.

-You can make your own judgments about the quality of advice provided by staff of various companies.
+In addition to checking ratings of hearing aid specialists, you can make your own judgments about the quality of advice provided by staff of various companies.
 Do they seem interested in you?
 Do they ask detailed questions about problems your hearing loss causes and when you would most benefit from hearing aids?
 Do they thoroughly explain the testing process and their diagnosis?
 Do they present several options?
 Do they provide easy-to-understand explanations for any recommendations they make?
 Are important choices, such as buying one aid versus two, discussed in ways you can understand?

 Check the facilities.
 The room in which a hearing test is administered needs to be quiet.
 Ask whether the center uses a sound-treated room (good) or professionally installed sound booth (better).